isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-create.md

 ---
 # Create a Single Ad

-You can create individual native display ads or third-party ads.
+You can create an individual display, native display, or third-party ad.

 To create multiple third-party ads at a time, see [Create Multiple Third-party Ads](ad-create-multiple.md).